chananan-sra/TM-DE_Assignments/Deliverable_2/README.md

 - All of these steps except the source (csv files) will be deployed via Docker

 # How to deploy
+Before we start, please download the [.env](https://drive.google.com/file/d/1CyU7EvLCwjMfdnmEH7BSgjT_cgdVs-jR/view?usp=sharing) file and place it in this directory (Deliverable_2/)

 1. First we will put the csv file into data/raw
 2. Activate virtual environment at root of this repository (TMDE)